tomatoesong/HE_Leverless/README.md

 - Digital and Analog ground plane seperation
 - Low count BOM
 - One sided for easy of assembly on hot plate or oven!

 ---

-## ✨ Features

-- 🕹 **Hall Effect Sensors** – no wear and tear from metal contact based switches
-- 🔧 **Modular Design** – easily replace buttons, just pull out an switch and snap in a new one
-- ⚡ **Low Latency** – optimized input response at over 2000Hz polling with fully customizable actuation points for every switch!
-- 💻 **Open Source Firmware** – customizable and community-driven
-- 🎨 **Custom Build** – unique layout and aesthetics

----